Welcome to CLMS!

 various short films our ITV department, under the direction of Mr. Craig

 Click here to access the Lucid Film Festival website

 CLMS Voted 'Cool School'!

 We are proud to announce that Crystal Lake Middle School was voted a "Cool School" on My FOX Tampa Bay.
 As the weeks winning school, FOX's Charley Belcher visited our campus and filmed various STEM and STEAM programs around our campus.
 Different segments were featured LIVE at CLMS on Good Day Tampa Bay, Friday, May 10th, 2013.
-We are so excited to show off all the great things happening at CLMS!
-Click here to view clips from the show CLMS Cool School on Fox News
+We are always so excited to show off all the great things happening at CLMS!

 C.A.S.E.
 Academy's 'Exploration Day' Field Trip